PREVENT CHOKING IN THE ELDERLY

 VegetablesAny vegetable as long as it is prepared soft and well-cooked, and chopped to no larger than 1/4 inch.
 Should be easily mashed with a fork.

 Recommended for individuals with mild dysphagia.
-Diets within this level consist of foods that are still moist, and bite-sized, but with more regular texture.
+Diets within this level consist of foods that are still moist and bite-sized but with a more regular texture.

 BeveragesMilk, juices, coffee, tea, sodas.
 Beverages can be thickened to appropriate consistency.